OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CSV_Profile/README.md

 You just created a docker image of the ELK suite according of the configuration of the Dockerfile in this repository.

 Then you can run to launch Nifi in another CMD (terminal) :
-`docker run -p 8080:8080 -v <path localisation of CV's file>:/input -ti apache/nifi`
+`docker run -p 8080:8080 -v <path localisation of CSV's file>:/input -ti apache/nifi`

 It runs a container of the image that you created (ELK suite) and a container of the Apache Nifi official image.
-If Elasticsearch doesn't launch, it tries again for 30 times according of the configuration of the docker-compose.yml in this repository.
+If Elasticsearch doesn't launch, it tries again for 30 times according to the run command.

 ## Configuration